 We have an article about how to disabled PrestaShop stats and how to track data in a better way.

 You might find some complaints about PrestaShop speed.
 Over nine years, I hit into this question a lot.
 PrestaShop is not slow.
 Usually, the quiet store is misconfigured.

 Suppose you enable caching correctly on your store and configure images compressing/resizing.
 In that case, you can have a 90% Google PageSpeed score just with these two options.

 No PrestaShop Demo for v1.6 And v1.7 (But We Have A Fix)

 A few years ago community complained a lot that there were no demo stores for users to explore.
 And the official demo was most of the time crashing.

 PrestaShop is a great platform.
-However, the reason it has so many weaknesses does not prove that it is a terrible system - you would find with any other medium the same size list, only with different items.
+It may have several weaknesses but it does not mean that it is a terrible system – you would find with any other medium of the same size list, but only with different items.